5th Cell

-5th Cell was an independently owned American video game developer founded in 2003 as 5th Cell Media, LLC. led by Jeremiah Slaczka and Marius Falhbusch.
-The company is most well known for creating the Drawn to Life and Scribblenauts series.
+5th Cell is an independently-owned American video game developer founded in 2003 as 5th Cell Media, LLC.
+Led by Jeremiah Slaczka and Marius Fahlbusch, the company is most well known for creating the Drawn to Life and Scribblenauts series.
+While the company remains a registered legal entity, it has been largely inactive since mass layoffs in 2016.

 Overview

 Founded on August 28, 2003, by Joseph M. Tringali, Jeremiah Slaczka and Brett Caird, the company started out developing mobile games working with such publishers as THQ Wireless, JAMDAT Mobile (now EA Mobile) and UIEvolution (a former subsidiary of Square Enix).

 On August 2, 2004, THQ Wireless announced it would publish 5th Cell's first three original mobile games: Siege, SEAL Team 6 and Mini Poccha.

 In 2006, 5th Cell laid off fifteen employees due to the underperformance of their mobile titles, leaving only Tringali, Slaczka, and technical director Marius Fahlbusch.
 Shortly after, 5th Cell transitioned into Nintendo DS and casual game development.
 While they have worked with licenses and work for hire in the past, the core focus has moved completely onto building innovative, original video games.

 In an IGN interview with Michael Thomsen, Jeremiah Slaczka, the company's creative director, was asked "What kinds of games do you ultimately want to be known for?".
 He responded by saying:

 Innovative games – we want to be known as a company that produces AAA content you can't get anywhere else from anyone else.
 So far, with both Drawn to Life and Lock's Quest, I think our products have lined up with that vision.
 We've completely switched our company's focus to original titles now.
 We don't do licensed games or work for hire anymore.

 On April 21, 2006, IGN revealed 5th Cell's first Nintendo DS game Drawn to Life, an original title.

 On June 1, 2006, 5th Cell announced its partnership with Merscom to publish D.N.A, a PC casual game and also an original title.

 On May 9, 2007, THQ announced it would publish Drawn to Life, an action-adventure/platformer hybrid with the unique twist of the player drawing the hero and the world itself using the DS's touchpad.

 THQ released the game worldwide in 2007 and 2008.
 According to Next-Gen.biz from the game's launch (September 2007) until March 1, 2008 (6 months) the game had sold 820,000 units worldwide and was ranked 61st of the top 100 selling video games of the last 12 months.

 On April 2, 2008, THQ announced it was publishing 5th Cell's next Nintendo DS game, Lock's Quest, an original action-strategy game where the player first builds defenses and then battle against an invading clockwork army all racing against the clock.